berserker5000/sardpost.fluentd/README.md

 WARNING: After the first tasks are completed succesfully the server gets rebooted.
 Pre tasks can be disabled setting to "False" the variable "pre_install" in defaults/main.yml.
-The role installs td-agent from the official repository and
+The role installs td-agent from the official repository.
+Features:

 ```yml
           Pre tasks: